Skip to content

 Walking trails

-Castle Coole is a great place to come for a walk.
+Castle Coole is a great place to come for a family walk.
 There are three routes to choose from.

 • The Lake Walk is the easiest option, a lovely 1.1 mile route around Lough Coole.

-• Gortgonnell walk – When you’re on the Beech Trail, you’ll come to a junction where you can choose to follow the Gortgonnell path.
+• Gortgonnell walk – when you’re on the Beech Trail, you’ll come to a junction where you can choose to follow the Gortgonnell path.
 This will add another 30 minutes to your walk compared to the Beech Trail.

 Playground